If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 • be recorded as a report of concern

-All information received about tamariki in care or custody must be communicated to the allocated social worker through an email to the caregiver social worker and a 2-way conversation with the social worker or their supervisor regardless of whether the information results in further action being taken.
+All information received about tamariki and rangatahi in care or custody must be communicated to the allocated social worker through an email to the caregiver social worker and a 2-way conversation with the social worker or their supervisor regardless of whether the information results in further action being taken.

-Keeping te tamaiti informed and providing support
+Keeping te tamaiti or rangatahi informed and providing support

-Throughout the assessment or investigation, we must:
+Throughout the child and family assessment or investigation, we must:

-• support te tamaiti
+• support te tamaiti or rangatahi

-• keep te tamaiti informed
+• keep te tamaiti or rangatahi informed

-• assess the oranga of te tamaiti
+• continue to build and deepen our understanding of the oranga of te tamaiti or rangatahi

 • take their views into account, while also considering their oranga.

-In some limited situations (for example, if they are very young), we may decide that it is not appropriate to keep te tamaiti informed of progress.
+In some limited situations (for example, if they are very young), we may decide that it is not appropriate to keep te tamaiti or rangatahi informed of progress.
 If this is the case, the reasons must be recorded in CYRAS.

 Allegations of harm in care or custody